EddieCodeHub/Nerd_News/README.md

 - Created on: Date and time set automatically when the question is created.

+- Updated on: Date and time set automatically whenever the question is updated

 - Comment Score: Sum of amount of comments on the post.
 To be used for ability to filter homepage to "most active"

 #### Comment Model